Zhaopudark/zhaopudark.github.io/source/_posts/install_tensorflow_on_WSL2.md

 I wish more and more people could use Keras(3.x) as me, making this community bigger and stronger and ultimately benefiting each of us.
-Therefore, I share my my solutions/methods of installing and using [TensorFlow(GPU)(2.6.1)](https://github.com/tensorflow/tensorflow/releases/tag/v2.16.1), with [keras(3.0.5)](https://github.com/keras-team/keras/releases/tag/v3.0.5)
+Therefore, I share my solutions/methods of installing and using [TensorFlow(GPU)(2.6.1)](https://github.com/tensorflow/tensorflow/releases/tag/v2.16.1), with [keras(3.0.5)](https://github.com/keras-team/keras/releases/tag/v3.0.5)